How to Read Wine Labels: A Beginner’s Guide

 Even though formats vary, some elements appear on almost every label.
 To make things clearer, here are three real examples that illustrate how labels communicate key information.

 This Italian red shows how Old World labels often combine region and grape in one name.
-Modà is a fantasy name created by Talamonti, but the official designation Montepulciano d’Abruzzo tells you both the varietal and the region.
+Modà is a fantasy name created by Talamonti, but the official designation Montepulciano d’Abruzzo tells you both the grape variety and the region.
 It highlights how European wine identity is closely tied to place.

 Label of Modà Montepulciano d’Abruzzo DOC by Talamonti, illustrating how Old World wines combine grape and region in a single designation.